Włodzimierz Czarzasty: Sejm

 In the 2019 parliamentary election, Czarzasty co-led the Lewica coalition, together with Adrian Zandberg and Robert Biedroń, and was elected to the Sejm.
 He was a candidate from Sosnowiec constituency.
 On 12 November 2019, Czarzasty was elected Deputy Marshal of the Sejm in representation of Lewica.

 In July 2021, Czarzasty suspended the party member rights of Karolina Pawliczak and five other New Left MPs after they disagreed with him and made their disagreement public.
 The suspended politicians sent a letter to Czarzasty in which they questioned the fact that certain political commitments were made on behalf of the party, and allowed their letter to be public.
 Czarzasty accused them of an action grossly violating the obligation to care for the good name of the party.
 Pawliczak said: "Democracy, not bullying; talking, not suspending and expelling from the party ...
 I want to continue building such a democratic party with my friends."

 In the 2023 elections, he successfully ran for parliamentary re-election, winning 22,332 votes.
 On 13 November of that year, he was elected Deputy Marshal of the Sejm under Szymon Hołownia.

+On 5 February 2026, US ambassador to Poland Tom Rose announced that the United States would have “no further dealings, contacts, or communications” with Czarzasty in response to what Rose said were “outrageous and unprovoked insults directed against President Trump.